B0ilingT/SCRUMptious/README.md

 # SCRUMptious
- SCRUMptious is an app focused around discovering new recipes
+SCRUMptious is an app focused around discovering new recipes.
+This was created as part of a course to learn flutter and dart.